SKAKS-0/ML-Linear-Regression-Cancer/README.md

-# ML-KNN
+# ML-Linear-Regression-Cancer
-Python ML code using KNN (K-Nearest Neighbors) algorithm to predict if tumor is cancerous.
+Python ML code using linear regression algorithm to predict if tumor is cancerous.

 The code does the following:
  1. Reads CSV file